Psychology, B.A. (Behrend)

 Program Description

-The Psychology program at Penn State Behrend provides students a strong foundation in the application of psychological knowledge, skills and techniques for the solution and prevention of individual and social problems.
+The Psychology program at Penn State Behrend provides students with a solid foundation in the application of psychological knowledge, skills and techniques for the solution and prevention of individual and social problems.
 A spectrum of courses (bio-behavioral, clinical, cognitive-experimental, developmental, educational, human factors, industrial/organizational, personality, and social) is united by a strong focus on the scientific method.
 All students are afforded the opportunity to participate in internships and research assistantships throughout their training.
 Bachelor-level graduates in psychology are equipped for various positions in human service agencies, businesses, industries, and laboratories.
 Those not joining the workforce following graduation most often continue their training, working towards a master's or doctoral degree in psychology; others go on to other disciplines, e.g., medical or law school.
-Courses within this degree can also be used to develop a specialty areas such as criminal justice, sociology or international studies.
+Courses within this degree can also be used to develop specialty areas such as criminal justice, sociology, or international studies.

 The Bachelor of Arts degree requires nine additional credits and proficiency in a second language.
 The Bachelor of Arts degree helps to prepare students for careers in education-related settings, human services, clinical settings, and other related fields.